concourse/resource-types/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Concourse Resource Types
 Welcome to the Concourse [resource types](https://concourse-ci.org/resource-types.html) repository!
 Here you can publish your resource type.
-Upon approval, it will be live in the Concourse docs site under the ‘Resource Types’ section (coming soon).
+Upon approval, it will be live in the Concourse docs site under the ‘Resource Types’ [section](https://resource-types.concourse-ci.org/).

 On this page, you’ll find details on how to contribute a resource type to the repository.
 You can find instructions on building a resource type [here](https://concourse-ci.org/implementing-resource-types.html).